-The topic is U.S. government finances, and the nature of money.
-Mitchell and I say that the U.S. government creates its spending money out of thin air, simply by making ledger entries.
-And the government likewise destroys money (i.e. sends it back into thin air) by making ledger entries.
-Therefore the U.S. government has no need for tax revenue.
+I will show you how the U.S. government creates its spending money out of thin air, simply by making ledger entries.
+And how the government uses ledger entries to destroy money (i.e. send it back into thin air).
+And why the U.S. government has no need for tax revenue.

-This fact annoys people who are programmed to think of money as physical and limited, and that only physical money is “real” money (even though no money has ever been physical, just like the number “2” has never been physical).
+This fact annoys people who are programmed to think of money as physical and limited (even though no money has ever been physical, just like the number “2” has never been physical).
 Because of people’s programming, they believe the lie that federal social programs are “insolvent,” and that the U.S. government has a “debt crisis.”

 The federal government is comparable to the board game Monopoly.

-Monopoly generally involves several players plus a “Bank,” which, like the U.S. federal government, is Monetarily Sovereign.
-That is, the monopoly Bank never needs to run short of dollars.
+Monopoly generally involves several players, plus a “Bank,” which, like the U.S. federal government, never needs to run short of dollars.

 To play the game, participants buy and sell Monopoly real estate, and they charge each other rent on the properties they buy.
-The winner is the player who gains the most Monopoly dollars.
+The game ends when players decide to stop playing, and the winner is the player who ended up with the most Monopoly dollars.

-The purpose of the Bank is to provide the money for the game, and to sell the real estate properties to the players.
-The Bank is a corollary to the U.S. Treasury.
+The purpose of the Monopoly Bank is to provide the money for the game, and to sell real estate properties to the players.
+The Monopoly Bank corresponds to the U.S. Treasury.

 Imagine that you and three friends want to play Monopoly, but when you open the box you discover that there are no Monopoly dollars inside.

 No problem.
 You simply draw four columns on a piece of paper, one column for each player.
-The Bank then provides each player with a given amount of Monopoly money (say 5,000 Monopoly dollars) by writing the number “5000” at the top of each column.
+Each of thee columns is an account.
+The Bank then provides each player with Monopoly money (say 5,000 Monopoly dollars) by writing the number “5000” at the top of each column.

 As the game is played, the players receive 200 Monopoly dollars from the Bank each time they pass “GO.”
 Each time a player receives money, that amount is added to his column.
-Of he must pay money, that amount is deducted from his column.
+Each time a player must pay money, that amount is deducted from his column.
+Adding (i.e. crediting) and deducting (i.e. debiting) is done by simply changing the numbers.

-Where does the Bank get the $200?
-The same place it got the 20,000 start-up dollars: out of thin air.
-The Bank, like the U.S. federal government, creates dollars by writing numbers into each player’s column (i.e. their bank accounts).
+Where does the Bank get the $200 each time you pass “Go”?
+Out of thin air, which is the same “place” the Bank got the 20,000 start-up dollars.
+The Bank, like the U.S. federal government, creates dollars by writing numbers into each player’s column (i.e. individual bank accounts).
 The Bank has no source of dollars other than the rules of the game.

 At various points in the game, players are required to pay money to the Bank, either for properties, for fines, or for taxes.

 Let’s say a player must pay a $100 tax to the Bank.
-In that case, $100 is deducted from that player’s column.
+In that case, $100 is deducted from that player’s column, as we see in the red arrow below.

-Whether or not the Bank has its own column has no effect on the Bank’s ability to create money via ledger entries.
-The Bank can be said to have zero dollars, or infinite dollars.
-Thus, when a player sends tax dollars to the Bank, this does not affect how many dollars the Bank has available to spend.
+The Bank can be equally said to have zero dollars, or infinite dollars.
+Thus, when a player sends tax dollars to the Monopoly Bank, this does not affect how many dollars the Bank has available to spend.

 Any U.S. dollars in the Treasury’s “column” are not part of the U.S. economy, and are not part of the economy’s money supply.
-Only dollars in the economy (i.e. in the players’ columns) are part of the money supply.
+They are not part of our Monopoly game.
+Only dollars in the economy (i.e. in the players’ columns, or accounts) are part of the money supply.
 So, like the Monopoly Bank, the U.S. Treasury can be said to have zero dollars, or infinite dollars.
-It makes no difference.
-And the tax dollars you send (or don’t send) to the Treasury have no effect on how many dollars the Treasury can create and spend via ledger entries.
+It makes no difference to the game, or to the economy.
+And the tax dollars you send (or don’t send) to the Treasury make no difference to how many dollars the Treasury can create and spend via ledger entries.

-Although the U.S. Treasury does keep accounting records, these records do not measure the Treasury’s ability to pay its bills.
-The records don’t measure what the Treasury “has,” because what the Treasury “has” is irrelevant.
+Although the U.S. Treasury keeps accounting records, these records do not measure the Treasury’s ability to pay its bills.
+The Treasury’s ability is infinite.
+The records don’t measure what money the Treasury “has,” because the Treasury “has” no money.

 So take your pick.
 The U.S. Treasury either does or does not destroy the tax dollars that you send it.
 Either way the tax dollars affect nothing.
 The Treasury can create money forever, whether or not we pay tax dollars.